Periodontics Albuquerque, NM

 How is it treated?

 The first step in addressing gum disease is to complete a deep cleaning.
 By removing plaque and tartar from the teeth and gums, we can help patients throughout the Albuquerque area start the healing process.
 Once the bacteria and plaque have been removed, the gums will start to heal naturally.
 If the plaque is only around the edge of the gum line, a standard teeth cleaning will work.
-If it has become trapped between the gums and teeth, a scaling and root planning procedure will be required.
-In this case, Dr. Garcia will need to scrape the plaque off from the teeth underneath the gums.
+If it has become trapped between the gums and teeth, a scaling and root planing procedure will be required.
+In this case, we will need to scrape the plaque off from the teeth underneath the gums.
 Some dentists use a laser to do so in order to complete the procedure faster.

 When surgery is required, it is typically because the gums have receded so significantly.
 When pockets form in the gum tissue, they need to be restored in order to protect the tooth again.
 In this case, a gum graft can be helpful.
 This works by taking tissue from the roof of the mouth or another area and grafting it to the gums so that the gum tissue can start to regenerate.
 The gums then need to be secured back around the tooth in order to protect it and the roots.
 If bone loss has occurred as a result of gum disease, a bone graft may be necessary in order to restore and strengthen the tooth.
 In this procedure natural or synthetic bone is compacted into the area and sealed so that the bone can start to regenerate.

 These procedures combined can help to both heal and restore your gums.
-In order to tell which procedures are necessary for you, call 505-634-5029 and schedule a consultation with Dr. Garcia.
+In order to tell which procedures are necessary for you, call 505-634-5029 and schedule a consultation with Roderick Garcia.
 At Roderick A. Garcia, DMD PC, we may start with a deep cleaning to see how well your gums react and start to heal.
 If they do not recover in short order, we may move to surgical procedures as necessary.

 How to Keep Your Gums Healthy

 You can prevent periodontitis by taking simple steps that include brushing your teeth after meals, flossing on a daily basis and rinsing your mouth with an antiseptic mouthwash once a day.
 This will help to remove bacteria and sugar from your teeth and gums before they can turn into plaque.
 Eating a healthy diet that is low in sugar can also help to keep your gums healthy.
-At Roderick A. Garcia, DMD PC, we further recommend having your teeth cleaned professionally at least twice a year so that we can remove plaque and tartar from hard to reach places.
+At Roderick A. Garcia, DMD PC, we also recommend having your teeth cleaned professionally at least twice a year so that we can remove plaque and tartar from hard to reach places.
 This will ensure that your gums remain healthy.

 If you live in the Albuquerque area, call (505) 634-5029 to schedule your dental exam so that you can remain in good health or receive treatment for a current condition.